Divorce creates continuous challenges; yet, it’s also full of many small victories!

 To say that I felt proud and empowered by my accomplishment was an understatement!
 I was just beginning to prove to myself what I was capable of, once I put my mind to it!
 My divorce not only set the stage for me to experience one such trial after another where I would have to stand up to a challenge; but, I also grew from the constant opportunities to try new things and prove to myself that I could succeed!

-My little victories built my confidence and gave me the strength to keep going when others doubted me, and I even doubted in myself.
+My small victories during divorce built my confidence and gave me the strength to keep going when others doubted me, and I even doubted in myself.

 I remember my ex thinking it was hilarious when I was having car problems and would no longer be able to rely on him to help me out.
 Moving all by myself, solving my own problems, and thriving when he wished the worst on me shut him up real quick, and made me start to believe that I really would be alright on my own!